Hammerspoon/hammerspoon/READMESOON.md

 ## What is Mjolnir?

 Mjolnir is an OS X app that lets you automate common tasks using the language Lua.
-At its core, this is all it does; the real power lies in all the useful modules that you can install.
+At its core, it doesn't actually do anything besides load up a Lua environment; the real power lies in all the useful modules that you can install.

 You write a "config", which just means `~/.mjolnir/init.lua`.
 This file, along with whatever modules it requires, have full access to the